Spider201866/Alan_web/memory-bank/progress.md

 - Achieving visual consistency in header/appbar heights.
 - Implementing a new dynamic language loading system using external JSON files.
 - Centralizing all page-specific CSS into `public/styles/styles.css` and making targeted consolidations.
-- **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed CommonJS files to `.cjs`, and resolved all linting errors. `npm test` and `npm run lint` now pass.
+- **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed CommonJS files to `.cjs`, and resolved all linting errors. `npm test` (now including translation consistency check) and `npm run lint` now pass.
 - **Minor HTML hygiene, accessibility, and performance improvements** (image deletion, removed inline styles, removed stale comment, verified meta descriptions, ensured consistent script deferral).
 Core scripts and HTML pages have been refactored to support these enhancements.
 Documentation and memory bank files are updated.
-The project is now poised for translation key completion/verification and PWA capabilities.
+The project is now poised for PWA capabilities and conditional logging.

 ## Known Issues
 - All server logic is in a single `server.cjs` file (formerly `server.js`), which could become unwieldy for larger projects.